theCreedo/ericjmlee-next/posts/spiritual-embodiment.md

 image_alt: 'Moon in the night'
 reading_time: 2
 unpublished: false
-description: 'I grew up with a lot of different dreams.
-Becoming a violinist and music performer like Lindsey Stirling or Piano Guys.
-Becoming a video game creator...'
+description: 'Our spiritual lives are heavily influenced by our physical and emotional well-being...'
 ---

-Recently, I listened to my hometown church's sermon on “Burnout & Loneliness” by Pastor Josh, and there was a lot of life-changing insight I took away from it.🧐
+Recently, I listened to my hometown church's sermon on “Burnout & Loneliness” by Pastor Josh, and there was a lot of life-changing insight I took away from it. 🧐

-You can watch it here if you want:

-I found myself challenged, reminded of the difficulties that are found when overworking, and recognizing many of the unhealthy ways I try to deal with my stress, exhaustion, or discouragement.😬
+I found myself challenged, reminded of the difficulties that are found when overworking, and recognizing many of the unhealthy ways I try to deal with my stress, exhaustion, or discouragement. 😬

 When I find myself in pain or discomfort, I find myself taking action in the two ways Pastor Josh above shares - to numb the pain or to control it.